-The Company's management assesses the recoverability of its long-lived assets upon the occurrence of a triggering event by determining whether the depreciation and amortization of long-lived assets over their remaining lives can be recovered through projected undiscounted future cash flows.
+The Company's management assesses the recoverability of its long-lived assets, including fixed assets and intangible assets, upon the occurrence of a triggering event by determining whether the depreciation and amortization of long-lived assets over their remaining lives can be recovered through projected undiscounted future cash flows.
 The amount of long-lived asset impairment, if any, is measured based on fair value and is charged to operations in the period in which long-lived asset impairment is determined by management.
-At September 30, 2008, the Company's management believes there is no impairment of its long-lived assets.
+At December 31, 2008, the Company's management believes there is no impairment of its long-lived assets.
 There can be no assurance however, that market conditions will not change or demand for the Company's products will continue, which could result in impairment of its long-lived assets in the future.